 Residential Child Care.

 Carmen Slobozeanu - Counsellor

 "I'm passionate about helping my clients to define their goals and develop a plan of action and, in the process, gain awareness of their issues.
 I take a holistic (mind, soul, spirit and body) approach to mental health care and love to see the therapeutic process develop for each individual.
-I am a Christian and I believe God is the best Counsellor and He has all the answers to every human need and is the source of all Hope."

 • The University of the West of Scotland, 2019-2021, MSc in Psychology

 • Post Graduate Diploma in Alcohol and Drug Studies

 Leader of Holding Hope Counselling: tackling issues such as addictions, trauma, abuse, grief and bereavement, anxiety, depression.